 The checklist below shows the steps an applicant will need to follow to submit an online application to NBHRF for the Master’s Studentship competition:

-- Complete an updated online Common CV using the template entitled "NBHRF Template".
+- Complete an updated online Canadian Common CV using the template entitled "NBHRF Template".

-- Complete the online application form and prepare all required attachment documents including a scanned completed signature page and a scanned transcript;
+- Complete the online application form (including all fields with an asterisk (*) if the required fields are not filled out your application will not be processed for review) and prepare all required attachment documents including a scanned completed signature page and a scanned transcript;